mission1371/fund-raiser/server/README.md

     Uses h2 as DB
 - local
     Uses postgres as DB
+- production
+    Uses postgres as DB on Docker cluster

 Limitations
 - Paging for the products intentionally not implemented for the simplicity.